carlo98/precision_landing_shaping_RL/README.md

 Pay particular attention to the model name, the target dimension and the observation and action shape, as the test script will need to know these values.

+Among these parameters area also those that let you change the way in which the target moves, such as its maximum and minimum velocity or the type of movement, i.e. "linear" or "circular", and the area in which the agent can move.

 #### Plots and Models
 In the folder "shared/logs" are saved the rewards in pickle files, you can have a look at the jupyter notebook "shared/Log Analysis.ipynb" to use them and print a few plots.